FRABench and UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization: Methodology

-To comprehensively train and evaluate the generality of GenEval, we split FRABench into training, in-domain, and out-of-domain test subsets.
-Specifically, we randomly select 18 sub-tasks from 4 tasks, covering 22 UAs and 35 TAs for the training set and in-domain test set (FRA-ID).
-Meanwhile, we select 10 unseen sub-tasks covering 28 seen UAs and 27 unseen TAs for the out-of-domain test set (FRA-OOD).
-Additionally, to assess GenEval's generalization across UAs, we construct FRAUAs-OOD, which includes the same sub-tasks as the training set but different UAs across 4 tasks.
-Finally, the training set contains 255.4K samples, FRA-ID contains 45.2K samples, FRA-OOD contains 24.4K samples, and FRAUAs-OOD contains 5.3K samples.
+Due to the lack of a large-scale aspect-level benchmark to verify UFEval's aspect generalizable capability and support our arguments, we can only divide FRABench into training, In-Domain test set (FRA-ID), and Out-of-Domain test set (FRA-OOD).
+The training and FRA-ID consist of 18 randomly selected sub-tasks from four tasks, covering 22 UAs and 35 TAs, while FRA-OOD contains 10 unseen sub-tasks with 28 seen UAs and 27 unseen TAs.
+Finally, the training set contains 255.4K samples, FRA-ID contains 45.2K samples, and FRA-OOD contains 24.4K samples.
+The statistics of FRABench are presented in Figure~\ref{fig:Genelecs}, with more detailed analysis provided in Appendix~\ref{Appendix_Analysis of the FRABench}.

-The role of an evaluator is to assess model responses in place of humans.
-Therefore, the primary criterion for evaluating an evaluator's effectiveness is their alignment with human judgments.
-Therefore, we construct corresponding evaluation datasets to measure the consistency between the evaluator's assessments and human judgments.
-We extract partial samples from FRA-ID and FRA-OOD, and recruited three human annotators with master’s degrees or higher for annotation.
-Finally, we retain 6.9K in-domain samples and 6.0K out-of-domain samples with highly consistent human annotations, forming the final in-domain evaluation dataset (FRA-ID-H) and out-of-domain evaluation dataset (FRA-OOD-H), respectively.
-Details of the human annotation process are provided in Appendix~\ref{Appendix_E}.
+An evaluator's main job is to judge model responses like humans would, so their effectiveness depends on how closely their judgments match human opinions.
+To measure this, we create human-annotated evaluation datasets.
+Specifically, we extract partial samples from FRA-ID and FRA-OOD, and recruited three humans with master’s degrees for annotation.
+Finally, we retain 6.9K in-domain evaluation samples (FRA-ID-H) and 6.0K out-of-domain evaluation samples (FRA-OOD-H), respectively.
+Details of the human annotation process and annotation consistency are provided in Appendix~\ref{Appendix_Human Annotation}.
+When training UFEval, we use SFT to fine-tune Qwen2-VL-7B-Instruct on the training set.
+The detailed training configurations and methods are presented in Appendix~\ref{Appendix_Fine-tuning Details of UFEval}.